onivim/oni/README.md

 However, going from thought to *code* has some different challenges than going from thought to *text*.
 IDEs today provide several benefits that help to reduce __cognitive load__ when writing code, and that benefit is tremendously important - not only in terms of pure coding efficiency and productivity, but also in making the process of writing code enjoyable and fun.

-In my journey of learning Vim and increasing proficiency in other editors, I've found there is always a trade-off - either enjoy the autocompletion and IDE features, and compromise on the experience and muscle memory I've built with Vim, or work in Vim and compromise on the rich language functionality we have in an IDE.

 The goal of this project is to give an editor that gives the best of both worlds - the power, speed, and flexibility of using Vim for manipulating text, as well as the rich tooling that comes with an IDE.

 ## Documentation